Background pattern

 Other medicines and Tramadol Basi

-Inform your doctor or pharmacist if you are taking, have taken recently or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-- carbamazepine (used to treat epilepsy);
+• carbamazepine (used to treat epilepsy);

-- ondansetron (prevention of nausea).
+• ondansetron (prevention of nausea).

-The risk of adverse effects increases:
+The risk of side effects increases:

 • if you are taking gabapentin or pregabalin to treat epilepsy or pain due to nerve problems (neuropathic pain).

-Use of Tramadol Basi with food and alcohol
+Using Tramadol Basi with food and alcohol

-Pregnancy, breastfeeding and fertility
+Pregnancy, Breast-feeding, and Fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Chronic treatment during pregnancy may cause withdrawal symptoms in newborns.

-Driving and operating machinery
+Driving and using machines

 Tramadol Basi contains sodium

-This medicine contains less than 1 mmol of sodium (23 mg) per ml; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per ml; this is essentially “sodium-free”.

-3. How to Use Tramadol Base
+3. How to use Tramadol Basi

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow exactly the instructions for administration of this medicine given by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 Normally, daily doses of up to 8 ml of tramadol (equivalent to 400 mg of tramadol hydrochloride) are sufficient.
-In exceptional cases, if it is clinically necessary, your doctor may prescribe a higher daily dose.
+In exceptional cases, if clinically necessary, your doctor may prescribe a higher daily dose.

-Adults and adolescents over 12 years old
+Adults and adolescents over 12 years

 Use in children

-Children over 1 year old
+Children over 1 year

-Older patients
+Elderly patients

 Severe kidney or liver disease / patients on dialysis